Exawind/amr-wind/docs/sphinx/user/inputs.rst

 This section deals with parameters that control input/output to the simulation.

-.. input_param:: io.KE_int

-   **type:** Integer, optional, default = -1

-   If this value is greater than zero, it indicates the frequency (in timesteps) at which Kinetic Energy is computed and printed to the log file.

 .. input_param:: io.check_file

    **type:** String, optional, default = "chk"